Tools4everBV/-HelloID-Conn-Prov-Target-Iloq/readme.md

  - The API requires an additional API iLOQ license, make sure you have the correct License.
  - Please make sure that the API user has the correct right, the user must be able to read all the data from all the userzones.
  - Before using this connector, make sure you have the appropriate API key to connect to the API.
+ - Ensure that the Concurrent Action limit is set to one, as the grant or revoke process for a single user cannot be performed simultaneously.
+It can result in occasional instances where permissions are not granted.

 #### Creation / correlation process